A Song for You

 "A Song for You" is a song written and originally recorded by rock singer and pianist Leon Russell for his first solo album Leon Russell, which was released in 1970 on Shelter Records.
 A slow, pained plea for forgiveness and understanding from an estranged lover, the tune is one of Russell's best-known compositions.
-Russell not only sings and plays piano on the recording, but also plays the tenor horn that is accompanying.
+Russell sang, played piano, and played tenor horn on the recording.
 It has been performed and recorded by over 200 artists, spanning many musical genres.
-Elton John has called the song an American classic.
+The Encyclopedia of Country Music wrote in 2012: "In 1970 Russell released his self-titled debut solo album, including such enduring songs as "Delta Lady" and "A Song for You", both written for versatile vocalist Rita Coolidge.

 One of the first versions of the song that brought it broader attention was by Andy Williams, whose single peaked at number 29 on the adult contemporary chart and number 82 on the Billboard Hot 100 in 1971.
 Ray Charles recorded a version that earned him the 1994 Grammy Award for Best Male R&B Vocal Performance.
 Other notable versions were recorded by the Carpenters in 1972 and Herbie Hancock in 2005.

 On January 17, 2018, "A Song for You" was added to Grammy Hall of Fame.